Disclosure: WHSR is reader-supported. When you buy through our links, we may earn a commission.

 Also – as cPanel revised their pricing model recently, web hosting companies across the board will have to pass those costs on to users sooner or later.
 You will need to consider the cost of control panel when selecting a VPS plan.

 Check how much uptime your host guarantees.
-Uptime in a shared services environment is often laxer than what you should expect in a VPS hosting environment.
+Uptime in a shared server environment is often laxer than what you should expect in a VPS hosting environment.

 You’re paying more, so there should be a minimum uptime guarantee and better server speed.